Aircraft carrier: South Korea

-South Korea has set tentative plans for procuring two light aircraft carriers by 2033, which would help make the ROKN a blue water navy.
+South Korea had set tentative plans for procuring two light aircraft carriers by 2033, which would help make the ROKN a blue water navy.
 In December 2020, details of South Korea's planned carrier program (CVX) were finalized.
 A vessel of about 40,000 tons is envisaged carrying about 20 F-35B fighters as well as future maritime attack helicopters.
 Service entry had been anticipated in the early 2030s.
-The program has encountered opposition in the National Assembly.
-In November 2021, the National Defense Committee of the National Assembly reduced the program's requested budget of 7.2 billion KRW and to just 500 million KRW (about $400K USD), effectively putting the project on hold, at least temporarily.
-However, on 3 December 2021 the full budget of 7.2 billion won was passed by the National Assembly.
-Basic design work is to begin in earnest starting 2022.

-In 2025, however, Korean CVX program have cancelled and replaced with new drone carrier program.
+Basic design work was to start in 2022.
+In 2025 the program was cancelled and replaced with a drone carrier program.